GopinathSM17/LifeSkillsMountblue/learningProcess.md

 ## What is the Feynman Technique?

-To learn something faster and understand well, Feynman say to explain it others.
+To learn something faster and understand well, Feynman say to explain it to others.

 ## In this video, what was the most interesting story or idea for you?

 The idea of sleeping in a chair with a key by Salvator Dali while stuck with any problem with his paintings.

 ## What are active and diffused modes of thinking?